Yun-Jinwoo/SeniorApp/README.md

   - **User Interaction**: The AI chatbot engages with users by analyzing their mood or requests.
   - **Category Recommendation**: Based on the analysis, the chatbot recommends a relevant location category (e.g., restaurants, cafes, parks).
   - **Navigation**: Users can proceed to view recommended locations on a map by clicking the "View Map" button, which navigates to `map.html`.
-- need openai apikey, endpoint
+- need azure openai apikey, endpoint

 ### `map.html`